AljoschaMeyer/metronome-cli/README.md

 - `taptolerance`: set or print the factor that determines when tapping stopped when setting bpm by tapping
   - example: when tapping at 60 bpm with tolerance of 0.5, tempo resets if you don't tap for (60sec/60bpm)\*((1 + 0.5)bpm) = 1.5 sec, or if you tap to fast (twice in (60sec/60bpm)\*((1 - 0.5)bpm) = 0.5 sec)
 - `length [seconds]`: set or print the length of the metronome ticks

-Bpm will be set automatically by tapping `space` while holding `ctrl`.

 Shortcuts:
   - use `ctrl + p` to toggle playing